Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Thinking of moving?

-If you are considering relocating to Andorra, the first step is to consult with tax experts in your country of origin and Andorra.
+If you are considering relocating to Andorra, the first step is to consult with tax experts in your country of origin and in Andorra.
 Each case is unique, and a personalized analysis can help you avoid costly mistakes.
 Whether you choose active residence, passive residence, or a digital nomad visa, meticulous planning will safeguard your financial interests.

 We invite you to read the report “The definitive guide to living in Andorra” for in-depth insights on the country’s residency options, tax system, and lifestyle.
 For any questions or clarifications about your specific situation, feel free to reach out.